Published on September 19, 2023 by Mary Fernandez , Rakesh Jamdhade and Tilling Suniya

 About the Authors

-Mary Ann Fernandez is an associate and has been associated with Acuity Knowledge Partners for about 3 years now.
-At Acuity Knowledge Partners she is part of the corporate and forensic compliance team where she monitors and surveils electronic communication for a client.
-She is a graduate who specialized in Finance and Accounting and holds a Bachelor’s degree from Christ University, Bangalore.
+Mary Ann Fernandez is a Senior Associate and has been associated with Acuity Knowledge Partners for four years.
+At Acuity Knowledge Partners she is part of the corporate and forensic compliance team and is part of the operational due diligence team for a client.
+She is a graduate who specialized in Finance and Accounting and holds a Bachelors degree from Christ University, Bangalore.

 Rakesh Jamdhade has over 11 years’ experience of working with Investment firms for Compliance department.
 His expertise spans across Trade surveillance and ESG compliance monitoring.
 Prior to joining Acuity, he was associated with BNP Paribas and Accenture.
 He holds a Master’s degree in Business Administration, specializing in finance.
 At Acuity Knowledge Partners, he is part of Corporate and Forensic Compliance team and specializes in Best Execution, Fair allocation and ESG monitoring.